twokul/ember-lazy-image/README.md

 ### ember-in-viewport options

-Lazy Image uses `ember-in-viewport` for viewport detaction.
+Lazy Image uses [ember-in-viewport](https://github.com/dockyard/ember-in-viewport/) for viewport detection.
 Due to the way listeners and `requestAnimationFrame` is setup, you'll have to override the `ember-in-viewport` options by creating `app/components/lazy-image.js`:

 ```js
 // app/components/lazy-image.js